wasmCloud/wascc-actor/README.md

 }
 ```

-## Using the wascc:logging capability
+## Debug output vs. using the wascc:logging capability

 If you want more functionality beyond the simple `println` call, then you can
 sign your modules with the `wascc:logging` capability and you'll be able to use the idiomatic Rust `log` macros like `debug!`, `warn!`, `trace!`, etc.